nagasudhirpulla/taming_python/blog/skills/dataframe_rename_columns.md

 The data file used in this post can be downloaded [here](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/data/ramen-ratings.csv)

-## 'rename' method on a dataframe for targeted columns
+## 'rename' method for targeted columns
 This method can be used if we want to rename less number of targeted columns
 ```python
 # import pandas